gitmehdis/mehdisole.github.io/_pages/books.md

 author_profile: true
 permalink: /books/
 ---

+- **A City on Mars: Can We Settle Space, Should We Settle Space, and Have We Really Thought This Through?** – Kelly and Zach Weinersmith
+  <sub>A bit too pessimistic for my taste, focusing too much on today’s tech limitations rather than the wilder possibilities of space settlement with post-AGI, fully gene-edited humans.</sub>

+- **The Catalyst: RNA and the Quest to Unlock Life's Deepest Secrets** – Thomas R. Cech
+  <sub>Before AI, determining the 3D shape of RNA was a painstaking challenge.
+The discovery of ribozymes overturned the belief that only proteins could catalyze reactions.
+Life may have begun with self-replicating RNA.</sub>

 - **A Brief History of Intelligence: Evolution, AI, and the Five Breakthroughs That Made Our Brains** – Max S. Bennett
   <sub>An accessible look at how the brain works like a computer, great for those with little to no background in neuroscience like me, while drawing clear parallels to AI algorithms.</sub>